 How to get here

 From Inverurie, take the A96 north towards Huntly.
-After about 5 miles (8 km), take a road on the left signposted to Chapel of Garioch.
-At Chapel of Garioch turn left, signposted to the Bennachie Centre.
+After about 3.5 miles (5.5 km) on the A96, take a road on the left signposted to Chapel of Garioch.
+At the t-junction in Chapel of Garioch turn right, then first left, signposted to the Bennachie Centre.
 Follow this road for about 2 miles (3.2 km) to reach the car park at grid reference NJ 698 216.

 AB51 5HX is the nearest postcode.

 The nearest point for public transport is the village of Pitcaple, about 3 miles (4.8 km) away on the A96.
 It is served by buses between Huntly and Aberdeen.
-Alternatively, you could take a taxi from Inverurie, about 4 ½ miles (7.2km) away, which is served by buses and trains.
+Alternatively, you could take a taxi from Inverurie, about 6.5 miles (10km) away, which is served by buses and trains.
 Check Traveline Scotland for details.